MicrosoftDocs/visualstudio-docs/docs/docker-tutorials/sharing-our-app.md

     docker push YOUR-USER-NAME/getting-started
     ```

-## Running our Image on a New Instance
+## Run the image on a new instance

-Now that our image has been built and pushed into a registry, let's try running our app on a brand new instance that has never seen this container image!
+Now that your image has been built and pushed into a registry, try running the app on a brand new instance that has never seen this container image!
 To do this, we will use Play with Docker.

 1. Open your browser to [Play with Docker](http://play-with-docker.com).